Drew Dilkens: Vanity projects

-Strong Mayor Powers
+Strong mayor powers

 On July 1, 2023, Dilkens received strong mayor powers from the Ontario Government as part of an bill introduced by the Ford government titled “Strong mayor powers and building homes act”.
 This bill allows for mayors to overrule city council decisions, table budgets, and hire and dismiss city employees directly, among other things.
 In November 2023, the mayor used the strong mayor powers to dismiss city Engineer Chris Nepszy and city solicitor Shelby Askin Hager, this comes after Drew Dilkens previously promised to not use the strong mayor powers and remain collaborative with city council.
 In the same move, the mayor created a new position “Commissioner of Corporate Service” and moved the position of city solicitor under the leadership of the new Commissioner team.
 The Mayor then personally appointed a new people to these positions.
 In April 2024, the mayor used strong mayor powers to increase operating budget by $3.2 million to fund downtown improvements which also saw a 0.7% property tax increase.

 In January 2025, the mayor proposed the closure of a cross-border bus service shared between the city of Windsor and the City of Detroit.
-The following month, the mayor used the strong mayor powers to veto the city councils vote of 7-4 to keep the bus service running.
-The mayor cites the trade war between Canada and the USA as the driving reason behind the cancellation despite extreme push back from both city councillors and Windsor’s residents.
+The following month, the mayor used the strong mayor powers to veto the city councils vote of 7–4 to keep the bus service running.
+The mayor cites the trade war between Canada and the US as the driving reason behind the cancellation despite extreme push back from both city councillors and Windsor's residents.

 Housing Accelerator Fund

 Windsor was rejected of its application to the Canadian housing accelerator fund in 2024, a fund introduced by the federal government to address the growing housing crisis.
 Windsor applied to receive $70 million from the federal government to build 2,135 homes by 2026.
-The federal government rejected Windsor’s application due to Windsor’s unwillingness to make changes to zoning laws to allow multi-family units in residential zones – a requirement for eligibility to the fund.
+The federal government rejected Windsor's application due to Windsor's unwillingness to make changes to zoning laws to allow multi-family units in residential zones – a requirement for eligibility to the fund.